jacobvarner/hoops-jacobvarner/_posts/2020-8-21-sec-in-the-nba-draft-2010s-overview.md

 Kentucky made up for allowing Florida and LSU to have more draft picks in the 2000s by getting 37 draft picks in the 2010s, almost equalling the total number by the rest of the SEC schools combined.

-This also made the second decade in a row and fifth overall where every SEC school had at least one player drafted with Alabama, Auburn, Ole Miss, and South Carolina all having a single player taken.
+This also made the second decade in a row and fifth overall where every SEC school had at least one player drafted with Alabama, Auburn, Ole Miss, and South Carolina all having a player taken.

 [image1]: {{ "/images/2020-8-21/SEC-in-the-NBA-Draft-2010-NBA-Draft.png" | relative_url }}
 [image2]: {{ "/images/2020-8-21/SEC-in-the-NBA-Draft-2011-NBA-Draft.png" | relative_url }}